-The resulting set of connected components, is the partitioning of the equations and variables, $B_i = \langle E_i, V_i \rangle$, according to base-clocks and continuous-time partitions.
+The resulting set of connected components, is the partitioning of the equations and variables, $B_i = \langle E_i, V_i \rangle$, according to base-clocks and unclocked partitions.

-The base-partitions are identified as clocked or as continuous-time partitions according to the following properties:
+The base partitions are identified as clocked or as unclocked partitions according to the following properties:

-A variable u in sample(u), a variable y in y = hold(ud), and a variable b in Clock(b, startInterval =...) where the Boolean b is in a continuous-time partition.
+A variable u in sample(u), a variable y in y = hold(ud), and a variable b in Clock(b, startInterval =...) where the Boolean b is in an unclocked partition.

 Correspondingly, variables u and y in y = sample(uc), y = subSample(u), y = superSample(u), y = shiftSample(u), y = backSample(u), y = previous(u), are in a clocked base-partition.
 Equations in a clocked when-clause are also in a clocked base-partition.
-Other base-partitions where none of the variables in the partition are associated with any of the operators above have an unspecified partition kind and are considered continuous-time base-partitions.
+Other base-partitions, where none of the variables in the partition are associated with any of the operators above, have an unspecified partition kind and are considered to be unclocked base-partitions.

-All continuous-time base-partitions are collected together and form the continuous-time base-partition.
+All unclocked base-partitions are collected together and form the unclocked base-partition.